 Approach to Sustainability Reporting

-Following a thorough review of stakeholder needs and industry best practices, we restructured the sustainability section of our website to include detailed content and associated references prepared in accordance with the GRI Standards.
+Following a thorough review of stakeholder needs and industry best practices, we restructured the sustainability section of our website to include detailed content and associated references.
+This reporting has been prepared in accordance with the GRI Standards: Core option.

 Moving to web-based GRI-compliant sustainability reporting provides information that is easier to update and more accessible for all of our stakeholders.
 In addition, like many of our peers, we have moved to a biannual GRI reporting cycle.
 We will produce and file a GRI content index every two years that covers all relevant environmental, social and economic data from the previous three years.